District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 Now, are you curious to know more about building management technologies?
 Why not take a look at other articles on our blog?
 Building Technology: Who’s Who?

-Why Cities are Implementing District Heating
+Why cities are implementing District Heating

 District heating has a long tradition in countries with cold winters such as Finland, Sweden and Norway.
 For example, in the city of Helsinki (Finland), 90% of the energy consumption by heating systems is produced by thermal power plants that are distributed through pipe networks throughout the city.